johnfedoruk/bangular/aio/content/guide/glossary.md

 The latest approved version of JavaScript is [ECMAScript 2017](http://www.ecma-international.org/ecma-262/8.0/) (also known as "ES2017" or "ES8").
-Many Angular developers write their applications in ES8 or a dialect that strives to be compatible with it, such as [TypeScript](guide/glossary#typescript).
+Many Bangular developers write their applications in ES8 or a dialect that strives to be compatible with it, such as [TypeScript](guide/glossary#typescript).